jeromeetienne/learningthreejs.com/source/_posts/2015-08-26-introducing-three-dot-js-office-hours-post-your-questions-on-number-learningthreejs.markdown

 ---

 This post is to announce Three.js office hours.
 A practical and easy way to get answers to your questions.
-The principle is simple: you post your questions on twitter with #learningthreejs [#learningthreejs hashtag](https://twitter.com/search?q=%23learningthreejs) and we will try to answer them.
+The principle is simple: you post your questions on twitter with [#learningthreejs](https://twitter.com/search?q=%23learningthreejs) hashtag and we will try to answer them.

 <iframe width="420" height="315" src="//www.youtube.com/embed/UTl8kjnFo08" frameborder="0" allowfullscreen></iframe>